123Sven321/Battleship/README.md

 DISCLAIMER:
-I have to admit I am not an c expert.
-It is possible that there are some Bugs I am not aware of.
+I have to admit I am not a c expert.
+It is possible that there are some bugs I am not aware of.
-This is a project made to better understand c coding and as a code sample for Applications.
+This is a project made to better understand c coding and as a code sample for applications.